Home

 figure

-Figure D: example output for our example.
-Here I’m using what’s called the chessboard distance, be in our algorithm we’ll use the more classical Euclidian distance, which is the distance formula we usually think of when talking about distances
+Figure D: Example output for our example.
+Here I’m using what’s called the chessboard distance, but in our algorithm we’ll use the more classical Euclidean distance, which is the distance formula we usually think of when talking about distances

-Now that we have the overall approach, let’s go in the details for each step
+Now that we have the overall approach, let’s go into the details for each step.

-Step 1 & 2: computing ther vertical distance
+Steps 1 & 2: Computing the vertical distance

 Let’s start by creating a g buffer to store the vertical distances.